project-sunbird/project-sunbird.github.io/pages/developer-docs/telemetry/specification.md

 This API is used to log telemetry of assessments that have occured when the user is viewing content

-Request Arguments:
+The "Edata" structure of Start is as follows:

 <pre>
-data - Object //Required
 {
+  "edata": {
     "item": QUESTION, // Required.
 Question Data
+    "index": , // Optional.
+Index of the question within a content.
     "pass": "", // Required.
 Yes, No. This is case-sensitive. default value: No.
     "score": , // Required.
 Evaluated score (Integer or decimal) on answer(between 0 to 1), default is 1 if pass=YES or 0 if pass=NO.
     "resvalues": [{"id":"value"}], // Required.
 Array of key-value pairs that represent child answer (result of this assessment)
     "duration":  // Required. time taken (decimal number) for this assessment in seconds }

-QUESTION = {
-  "id": "", // unique assessment question id. its an required property.
-  "maxscore", // user defined score to this assessment/question.
-  "exlength": , // expected time (decimal number) in seconds that ideally child should take "params": [ // Array of parameter tuples
-     {"id":"value"} // for ex: if var1 is substituted with 5 apples the parameter is {"var1":"5"}
-  ],
-  "uri": "", // Unique external resource identifier if any (for recorded voice, image, etc.)
-  "desc": "short description",
-  "title": "title",
-  "mmc": [], // User defined missing micros concepts "mc": []   // micro concepts list
 }
 </pre>